Responding to Climate Change

 Transition Risk

-Increase in the cost of raw materials, etc., supply shortages and supply disruptions
+Increase in the cost of raw materials, etc., supply shortages, and supply disruptions

 Through the introduction of ICP, we will promote appropriate low-carbon investment and raise awareness among employees.